 5.6.1) Start ImageJ, click ‘File’, then, ‘Open’, and browse for the movie.
 For each movie, draw a 10 pixel-wide vertical rectangle anywhere on the 1st image of the movie.
 Click ‘Image’ on the ImageJ main panel, then click ‘Crop’ in the dropdown menu.

 5.6.2) To align the 60 frames (of the 60 s movie) in one row, click again ‘Image’, then click consecutively in the dropdown menus as they unfold: ‘Stacks’ and ‘Make Montage’ (columns 60, rows 1).
-Draw a 1 pixel-high horizontal rectangle across the whole row of images and click ‘Analyze’ in the ImageJ main panel, then click ‘plot profile’ in the dropdown menu.
+Draw a 1 pixel-high horizontal rectangle anywhere along the whole row of images and click ‘Analyze’ in the ImageJ main panel, then click ‘plot profile’ in the dropdown menu.
 NOTE: A ‘Plot of Montage’ window will appear (not shown), and a list of transmittance data can be opened from its menu.
 Each image of the movie is represented in this list by 10 transmittance values originating in its 10-pixel-wide rectangle and consequently the “time base” (the image sequential number) is 10-times longer.

 5.6.3) Copy the lists of the transmittance data (one list per movie) to an Excel file.
 Average the transmittance time courses obtained from the several movies of the Indicator Dye flushes.
 Generate a real time base by multiplying the image sequential number by 0.1.
 Save the averaged time course (two columns) to a text file.
 NOTE: Before averaging, if desired, plot the individual time courses, to reject any irregularities.
-Ensure that the movie includes at least 5 final seconds of steady state transmittance of the Indicator Dye.
+Ensure that the movie includes at least 5 final seconds of steady-state transmittance of the Indicator Dye.

 5.7) Start the Matlab fitting program PfFit (the ‘Indicator Fit' panel, Figure 3) to compute the various parameters of the osmolarity time course.
 NOTE: based on the known initial and final concentrations of the solution in the bath, the time course of the changing osmotic concentration of the solution is calculated from the concentration time course (calculated, in turn, from the Indicator Dye transmittance), assuming it follows the same dynamics as the dye concentration.
 PfFit is a program available for use free of charge.
 The ‘PfFit_Installer_web.exe’ can be downloaded from: http://departments.agri.huji.ac.il/plantscience/staff-eng/moran-pffit.html bundled with three example files.
 In addition, the ‘PfFit User Guide’ with detailed explanations and definitions is accessible via Jove as a Supplemental file, which helps to familiarize the user with the PfFit program.